Hosting a Powerful ClickHouse Deployment with a Mix of Bare Metal, OpenStack, and Ceph

 Cluster 2: Ceph Object Storage Cluster

-Ceph provides an S3-compatible object storage gateway called RGW.
+Ceph provides an S3 compatible object storage gateway called RGW.
 The service is a horizontally scaling system that is independent of the storage layer.
 This allows for easy additions of Storage Large V3s to grow the cluster capacity.
-If an additional radosgw is needed above the default 2, that is added and assigned to one of the new servers.
+If an additional radosgw is needed above the default two, that is added and assigned to one of the new servers.

-The servers are also connected with a 20Gbps uplink for fast data exchange between the cluster members.
+The servers are also connected with a 20Gbps uplink to support the needed replication between the cluster members.
 Optionally it can be increased to 40Gbps.

 Cluster 3: OpenStack Private Cloud

-NOTE: It is recommended to run 3 Zookeeper instances.
-This is appropriate design for an HA cluster.
-Further, it is also recommended to use “Anti-Affinity” in your OpenStack Cloud to force the VMs to run on separate hardware nodes.
+NOTE: It is recommended to run three Zookeeper instances.
+This is an appropriate design for an HA cluster.
+Further, it is also recommended to use “anti-affinity” in your OpenStack cloud to force the VMs to run on separate hardware nodes.
 This is a feature typically not available on public clouds and is a benefit of running a private cloud.

 Cluster 3: The Foundation – OpenStack for Management and Coordination